Ottawa, June 23, 2017

 11. For information regarding corrections to declarations of tariff classification, please consult Memorandum D11-6-6, "Reason to believe" and Self-adjustments to Declarations of Origin, Tariff Classification, and Value for Duty.

-12. Further details may be obtained from the Canada Games Web site.
+12. Further details may be obtained from the True Sport Foundation Web site.

 13. For certainty regarding the tariff classification of a particular good, importers may request an advance ruling.
 Information on how to obtain an advance ruling may be found in Memorandum D11-11-3, Advance Rulings for Tariff Classification.